juandari/financial-logger/README.md

 7. Basic charts showing the spending behaviour of each user
 8. export data to csv

-This project was completed by Ari Juanda and Muhammad Ichsan Rosaldi.
+This project was completed by <a href="https://github.com/juandari">Ari Juanda</a> and Muhammad Ichsan Rosaldi.
 </p>

 ## Todos